Review financial records and other sensitive documents for M&A due diligence in a secure environment.

 Commenting or annotation should be built into the data room.
 This facilitates the review process and doesn’t force investors or partners to leave the platform in order to send a message or make a comment.

-What Happens in the Data Room During Due Diligence?
+What Happens in the Due Diligence Data Room?

 A range of individuals working both internally and externally to the companies are involved in due diligence.
 This can include bankers, lawyers, accountants, advisors, consultants and other professionals.